ThomasKaiser/sbc-bench/README.md

     sudo /bin/bash ./sbc-bench.sh -r

-This takes only a few seconds longer but generates a lot of additional insights especially on new platforms/SBC as well as stuff that might invalidate proper benchmark execution (counterfeit SD cards, USB negotiation problems, 'bad settings' and so on).
+This takes only a few seconds longer but generates a lot of additional insights especially on new platforms/SBC.
+It also exposes stuff that might invalidate proper benchmark execution (counterfeit SD cards, USB negotiation problems, 'bad settings' and so on).
 This mode is designed to provide a sane environment for further benchmark testing executed in another/different shell(s) so stopping the script via `[ctrl]-[c]` is necessary when done.

 Unfortunately to adjust the cpufreq governor and to collect monitoring data execution as root is needed.
 So do **not** run this on productive systems or if you don't understand what the script is doing.